Level 2 Foundation Certificate Accounting (AAT)

 Teaching & assessment

 This course includes lectures, seminars and exam practice.
 Each of the AAT units are assessed through external exams.
-The assessments are set and marked by AAT (with the exception of RPL, which is marked by the training provider).
+The assessments are set and marked by AAT.
 They are computer based, and each exam has a specific time limit.
 The exams must be taken at an approved centre or venue under controlled conditions.
-It is possible to schedule the exams at a time which suits the student and training provider.
 Students will be provided with an overall grade for the qualification (Pass, Merit, or Distinction).

 Maths and English

 Maths and English skills are essential for the workplace and university.
 If you have not achieved a new grade 9-4 or do not hold an A* to C in GCSE maths or English, your study programme at college will include teaching that will support you to progress your skills in these subjects.
 If you achieved a grade 3 or hold a D in either maths or English, you will re-sit your GCSE qualification with us.
 If your grade was lower than a 3, or your qualification is below a D, you will study Functional Skills to enhance your maths and English skills.
 Even if you have already achieved a grade 4 or above, or hold a A* to C, we will continue to develop your skills and help you progress further.

 You could progress to AAT Level 3 Advanced Diploma in Accounting at New College Durham.

 Charlotte’s employer recommended that she studied at New College Durham for her apprenticeship.
 Having previously studied there, Charlotte knew what a great college it was.

 The AAT website provides some good resources and practice assessments which can be used to help you during the course.
 Visit AAT

 Please note these prices are for the current academic year and may be subject to change for our courses starting in future years.